Bylaws of the Public Library Association

 Article V. Directors

 The Board of Directors of the Association will consist of the following that have one vote: the Association's elected officers, the ALA division councilor of PLA, and six (6) members at large.
-The PLA Executive Director and one representative from the Association for Library Trustees and Advocates (ALTA) will be non-voting members of the Board.
+The PLA Executive Director will be a non-voting member of the Board.

 The Board of Directors will set direction, review annually the appointments, and manage the affairs of the Association under the policies adopted by the Association.

 The president elect will be elected for a three-year term and serves one year of that term as president elect, one year as president, and one year as immediate past president.
 The ALA division councilor of the PLA will be elected for a term of three years.
 Six (6) members at large will serve staggered terms of three years each; two members are elected each year.

 No member will hold more than one elected position on the Board of Directors at a time.
 Election or appointment to a second position creates an immediate vacancy in the first.

 If a member of the Board of Directors is unable to or does not fulfill the responsibilities of his or her office as defined in the Association bylaws, or if a member of the Board of Directors is unable to serve his or her full term of office, that director's office may be declared vacant by majority vote of the Board of Directors.

 If a member of the Board of Directors fails to attend two consecutive conferences (e.g., an Annual Conference and the following Midwinter Meeting), that director's office may be declared vacant by majority vote of the Board of Directors.